 How can I get more sleep?

 In college, it’s going to be tough to find time to sleep.
 However, there are ways to make your sleep schedule more manageable.
 Firstly, you want to make sure you actually have a sleep schedule.
 If your sleep plan is simply just to fall asleep when you seriously can’t consume anymore coffee or 5 hour energies, you’re not doing it right.
 Getting things done earlier in the day is going to help tremendously.
-Finish your studying before you run off to your clubs, sports, etc.
+Finish your studying before you run off to your clubs, sports, etc. Make sure you checkout sleeping patches that have melatonin.

 How to pick a good mattress for sleep?